luomus/laji-form/README.md

 ---------------|---------|-----------------------------------------------------------------------------------------------
 TEST_BROWSER   | -       | `chrome` or `firefox`.
 Tests are run for both by default.
 HEADLESS       | `true`  | Run the tests in a visible browser window if `true`.
+THREADS        | 4       | How many browser instances to use for parallel testing.